WICG/navigation-api/README.md

 - `restoreScroll()` doesn't actually perform a single update of the scroll position.
 Rather, it puts the page in scroll-position-restoring mode.
 The scroll position could update several times as more elements load and [scroll anchoring](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow-anchor/Guide_to_scroll_anchoring) kicks in.

-- By default, any navigations which are intercepted with `e.transitionWhile()` will _ignore_ the value of `history.scrollRestoration` from the classic history API.
-This allows developers to use `history.scrollRestoration` for controlling cross-document scroll restoration, while using the more-granular option to `transitionWhile()` to control individual same-document navigations.
+- By default, any navigations which are intercepted with `e.intercept()` will _ignore_ the value of `history.scrollRestoration` from the classic history API.
+This allows developers to use `history.scrollRestoration` for controlling cross-document scroll restoration, while using the more-granular option to `intercept()` to control individual same-document navigations.

 We could also add the following APIs in the future, but we are currently not planning on including them until we hear developer feedback that they'd be helpful:

-- `e.transitionWhile(promise, { scrollRestoration: "immediate" })`: the browser performs its usual scroll restoration logic, but does so immediately instead of waiting for `promise`.
+- `scrollRestoration: "immediate"`: the browser performs its usual scroll restoration logic, but does so immediately instead of waiting for `promise`.
-- `e.transitionWhile(promise, { scrollRestoration: "auto" })`: the browser performs its usual scroll restoration logic, at its usual indeterminate time.
+- `scrollRestoration: "auto"`: the browser performs its usual scroll restoration logic, at its usual indeterminate time.
 - `const { x, y } = e.scrollDestination()` giving the current position the browser would restore to, if `e.restoreScroll()` was called.
 - `e.restoreScroll({ onlyOnce: true })` to avoid scroll anchoring.

 ### Transitional time after navigation interception

-Although calling `event.transitionWhile()` to [intercept a navigation](#navigation-monitoring-and-interception) and convert it into a single-page navigation immediately and synchronously updates `location.href`, `navigation.currentEntry`, and the URL bar, the promise passed to `transitionWhile()` might not settle for a while.
+Although calling `event.intercept()` to [intercept a navigation](#navigation-monitoring-and-interception) and convert it into a single-page navigation immediately and synchronously updates `location.href`, `navigation.currentEntry`, and the URL bar, the handlers passed to `intercept()` can return promises that might not settle for a while.
 During this transitional time, before the promise settles and the `navigatesuccess` or `navigateerror` events fire, an additional API is available, `navigation.transition`.
 It has the following properties:

 - `navigationType`: either `"reload"`, `"push"`, `"replace"`, or `"traverse"` indicating what type of navigation this is
 - `from`: the `NavigationHistoryEntry` that was the current one before the transition